2023 BJA-ESAIC Grant ‘Early Career’

-Call for SHORT Abstract applications open: 23 November 2021
+- Call for SHORT Abstract applications open: 15 September 2022

-Deadline for SHORT Abstract applications: 23 December 2021
+- Deadline for SHORT Abstract applications: 28 October 2022

-Deadline for FULL applications: 24 March 2022
+- Deadline for FULL applications: 23 January 2023

-Final Results to applicants: End of April 2022
+- Final Results to applicants: End of March 2023

-The BJA-ESAIC Steering Committee members include Prof. Alexander Zarbock, Prof. Edoardo de Robertis, Prof. Dr David Lambert and Prof. Dr Michel MRF Struys.
+All projects within the framework of Anaesthesia will be taken into consideration.
+The BJA-ESAIC Steering Committee members include Prof. Alexander Zarbock, Prof. Edoardo de Robertis, Prof. Wolfgang Buhre, Prof. Dr David Lambert and Prof. Dr Michel MRF Struys.

 Grant applications can only be submitted online via the ESAIC submission form.
 The abstract text should not exceed 2500 characters (including spaces).
 Abstracts submitted in hard copy or e-mail will not be accepted.
 All submitted grant applications will go through a peer-review process carried out by international reviewers from the BJA-ESAIC Steering Committee.
 A maximum of 40 applications will be invited to submit a full proposal.